granhal/ng-mercury-solr/README.md

 is easy! :D

 ##TODO:
-    - Parse to Angular 2
+* Parse to Angular 2
-    - Insert PUT and DELETE method for Solr files
+* Insert PUT and DELETE method for Solr files
+* Add multiple endpoints to cores
+* Doc man for the directive HTML

 ###Licence:
 Open source